Texas Nerve and Paralysis Institute

 Brachial plexus injuries cause severe functional deficits in the affected extremity.

 "Many parents have been told that "95% of these injuries get better without treatment" .
-Dr. Nath's 8 years of experience, over 5,500 evaluations and over 4,000 surgeries on children and adults with obstetric brachial plexus injuries has led us to believe that this estimate is overly optimistic.
+Dr. Nath's 14 years of experience, with several thousand evaluations and surgeries on children and adults with obstetric and traumatic brachial plexus injuries has led us to believe that this estimate is overly optimistic.

 A recent landmark report from the Children’s Hospital at the very well respected Karolinska Institute in Stockholm, Sweden evaluated 105 children for functional outcome at 5 years of age following obstetric brachial plexus injury (Sundholm LK, Eliasson A-C, and Forssberg H. Obstetric brachial plexus injuries: assessment protocol and functional outcome at age 5 years.